ARM0126/Magnetic-field-Simulations-of-Perpendicular-Recording-Media/README.md

 # Magnetic-field-Simulations-of-Perpendicular-Recording-Media

+## To use the files you have to download .nb files into your machine
+## Computable document formats are interactive, to view download files saved as .cdf
-To view contents you must download the pdf file
+## To view the codes, you have to download the .pdf files in order to view them, github viewer will not demonstrate clearly